Adoption Series Part 2: So you’re ready to adopt a cat

 Another important note on looking for cats:

-It’s often not a good idea to look for a pet for another person.
+It’s not a good idea to look for a pet for another person.
 If they are actively looking for a pet, and you see one you think they might like, by all means let them know about that cat, but if they are not looking for a pet, do not push them to get one.
 Just because you think that a pet might be a good friend for them does not mean that they are ready for the responsibility of a pet.
 You also need to consider if the person is able to care for the pet.
 If they are elderly they need to be able to handle caring for a cat, and they need to be able to properly care for whatever type of animal they get including grooming, trips to the vet, and even knowing when vet care is required.
 You don’t want to push someone to get a cat.
 They might feel like they have to get a cat because you went through all this effort to find the “perfect pet,” even if they don’t want a pet or are not able to care for that particular pet.
+This is why the person who will be caring for the pet has to be the one to apply and we do not allow pets to be given as gifts.
+If you want to pay the adoption fee for someone, you are welcome to do that, but they need to apply and come meet the animal.

 Adoption Process at CCHS:

-You are welcome to come meet the cats during our open hours.
-You will need to fill out an adoption application, which you can either do online ahead of time or at the shelter once you have found a cat you like.
+You are welcome to come meet the cats during our open hours with an appointment.
+Without an appointment you will not be guaranteed a spot in the cat room.
+For each slot you may only bring one other person.
+You will also need to fill out an adoption application, which you can do online.
+Online apps are preferable, but if absolutely necessary we might allow you to fill out a paper app.
 It usually takes us a couple days to process your application, then we will contact you to tell you if you were approved.
-Cat adoption fees are $60 and kittens are $75.
+Cat adoption fees are $65 and kittens are $75.
 They are all spayed or neutered, up to date on vaccines, and microchipped.
 We will also give you a sample sized bag of food, so you can feed them half and half to get them switched over to whatever type of food you would like to feed without tummy upset.

 One of the biggest things to remember when looking for a cat is to be honest with not only the staff but also with yourself about what you are looking for.
 We know the cats pretty well and can usually suggest the one that would be best for your situation.
 Also remember if you chose not to go through a shelter, make sure you go to a reputable breeder.
+Here is a good article that tells you some signs to look for in backyard breeders.
 Do your research first, and please spay and neuter.

 Now that you are familiar with the adoption process, check out this post on getting ready to bring home your new friend: https://cchumanesociety.com/pet-adoption-series-3-preparing-your-home-for-your-new-cat/